Bannieugbede/Eva-Stream/README.md

-Sure!
-Here's a professional documentation draft for the **Eva Stream** mobile application, suitable for inclusion in a README file or developer portal:

----

 # 📽️ Eva Stream – Mobile Movie Discovery App

 Eva Stream is a sleek, cross-platform mobile application built with **Flutter**, designed to deliver a rich and immersive movie discovery experience.
 Whether you're a casual viewer or a dedicated cinephile, Eva Stream brings the magic of cinema to your fingertips.